 In short, a regional campus is a community of learners-practitioners-scholars in ministry who seek to know God better, to understand God’s revelation more fully and to do God’s ministry more effectively.
 Fuller’s regional campuses provide theological education of academic excellence in an off-campus setting with nontraditional schedules.
 Through course work at a regional campus, students encounter a concept of ministry which takes seriously the charge to “equip the saints for the work of ministry.”

-Each regional campus has one or more resident faculty members, as well as a number of adjunct faculty from the local area.
+Each regional campus has one or more resident faculty members, as well as a number of adjunct or affiliate faculty from the local area.
 Other resident and adjunct faculty members travel to the regional campus sites to teach courses.
-The adjunct faculty are qualified professors, pastors, Christian psychologists and leaders in national and international Christian organizations.
+The adjunct and affiliate faculty are qualified professors, pastors, Christian psychologists and leaders in national and international Christian organizations.
 These persons join regular seminary faculty members in offering courses in areas such as biblical studies, church history, theology, philosophy, ethics, ministry, missions, languages, and counseling.
-All resident and adjunct faculty sign the Fuller Theological Seminary Statement of Faith.
+All resident and adjunct/affiliate faculty sign the Fuller Theological Seminary Statement of Faith.

 Classes offered at regional campuses each quarter are fully accredited equivalents to those offered at the Pasadena campus.
 Courses are taught primarily on weeknights or weekends in local facilities.
 Quarterly class schedules and expanded course descriptions (which include course objectives, required reading, assignments and other information) are available on the Fuller website.

-All requirements for the Master of Arts in Theology, Master of Arts in Theology and Ministry, and Master of Arts in Christian Leadership may be completed at several locations, including Irvine, Seattle, Menlo Park, Sacramento, Phoenix, Colorado Springs, and Houston.
+All requirements for the Master of Arts in Theology, Master of Arts in Theology and Ministry, and Master of Arts in Christian Leadership may be completed at several locations, including Irvine, Seattle, Menlo Park, Phoenix, and Houston.

 All requirements for the Master of Divinity degree may be completed in Irvine, Seattle, Menlo Park, Phoenix, or Houston.